LotusCorp/AutoPen/README.md

 ?param=
 ```

-The script takes input in the form of a domain, where the parameters can be specified as either /parameter/?param= or ?param=.
-The resulting URL is constructed by appending the parameter to the domain, such as domain.com/parameter/?param= or domain.com?param=.
+The script takes input in the form of a domain, where the parameters can be specified as either `/parameter/?param=` or `?param=`.
+The resulting URL is constructed by appending the parameter to the domain, such as `domain.com/parameter/?param=` or `domain.com?param=`.
 The payloads are predefined in lists and will be automatically added to the constructed URLs for testing.

 <center> <h1 id="Contribute" align="center" >Contribute</h1> </center>